SMU Yong Pung How School of Law

-The Yong Pung How School of Law is one of the six schools of the Singapore Management University.
+The SMU Yong Pung How School of Law, previously SMU School of Law, is one of the six schools within the Singapore Management University.
 It was set up as Singapore's second law school in 2007, 50 years after the NUS Faculty of Law and 10 years before SUSS School of Law.
-Prior to its establishment as a law school, the school was a department within the School of Business between 2000 and 2007.
-The school was known as the SMU School of Law until 2021, when it was renamed after former Chief Justice Yong Pung How.

 The school offers a four-year undergraduate single Bachelor of Laws (LLB) degree programme and a double degree programme combining the law degree programme with one of SMU's existing non-law programmes.
 The school also offers a graduate Juris Doctor (JD) programme as well as a Master of Laws (LLM) programme.
 The Dual LLM in Commercial Law, which confers LLM degrees from Queen Mary University of London and SMU, was launched in 2015.
 A PhD in Law, Commerce, and Technology was launched in 2021.

+Prior to its establishment as a law school, the school was a department within the School of Business between 2000 and 2007.
+The school was known as the SMU School of Law until 2021, when it was renamed after former Chief Justice Yong Pung How.

 Admission to the law programme is competitive: in the 2015 University Admissions Exercise, both the 10th and 90th percentile had an Indicative Grade Profile (of Singapore-Cambridge GCE A-Level qualifications) of AAA/A; approximately 1,300 applicants were shortlisted for an interview and a written test.

-Since the launch of its international moots programme in 2011, the school has regularly featured in the championship final of the largest and most established international moot court competitions, and holds the world records for most international moot championship finals in a season and most international moot championships in a season.
+Since the launch of its international moots programme in 2011, the school has regularly featured in the championship final of the largest and most established international moot court competitions, such as the Jessup (2025 world champions), Vis East (3-time world champions), and International Criminal Court Moot (6-time world champions).
+The school also holds the world records for most international moot championship finals in a season and most international moot championships in a season.

 History

-Initial years

-The School of Law was preceded by the Law Department, which was created in 2000 and part of the university's Lee Kong Chian School of Business which was created at the same time, and headed by Professor Andrew Phang (now Judge of Appeal, Supreme Court of Singapore).
-A full-fledged law school was established in 2007—fifty years after the establishment of the first and then-only law school in Singapore, National University of Singapore Faculty of Law—following a review by the government that concluded there was a shortage of qualified legal personnel in Singapore.
+In 2000, the Law Department was created as a department as part of the Lee Kong Chian School of Business in SMUC.
+A full-fledged law school, School of Law, was established in 2007 following a review by the government that concluded there was a shortage of qualified legal personnel in Singapore.